 Credit: Universal Chiba

-安城七夕まつり Anjo Tanabata Festival
+安城七夕まつり (Anjo Tanabata Festival)

 The Anjo Tanabata Festival attracts more than one million visitors over three days.
 The streets lined with bamboo decorations made by local residents are spectacular, and visitors are entertained by different themed decorations and events each year.
+Such grand and colourful events are often seen in Japanese anime.

-おりもの感謝祭 一宮七夕まつり Orimono Thanksgiving Festival Ichinomiya Tanabata Festival
+おりもの感謝祭 一宮七夕まつり (Orimono Thanksgiving Festival Ichinomiya Tanabata Festival)

 Tanabata Orimono Thanksgiving Festival